Real estate owned

 Real estate owned, or REO, is a term used in the United States to describe a class of property owned by a lender—typically a bank, government agency, or government loan insurer—after an unsuccessful sale at a foreclosure auction.
-A foreclosing beneficiary will typically set the opening bid at a foreclosure auction for at least the outstanding loan amount.
-If there are no bidders that are interested, then the beneficiary will legally repossess the property.
+A foreclosing beneficiary will typically set the opening bid at such an auction for at least the outstanding loan amount.
+If there are no interested bidders, then the beneficiary will legally repossess the property.
 This is commonly the case when the amount owed on the home is higher than the current market value of the foreclosure property, such as with a mortgage loan made at a high loan-to-value during a real estate bubble.
 As soon as the beneficiary repossesses the property it is listed on their books as REO and categorized as an asset.
 (See non-performing asset).

 Origin

 The term originates from the term other real estate owned (OREO), which is used on financial statements to account for real estate assets which are owned by a financial institution but are not directly related to its business.
 Such institutions are normally lenders, who are primarily in the business of making loans with the intent that nearly all of those loans will be repaid in full with interest.
 Seizing, managing and reselling real property collateral in order to recover unpaid loan balances is secondary to lenders' primary line of business.